Trump saying ‘Ukraine may not survive’ is a dire warning – and threat

 While backdoor deals may be being made in Riyadh, Ukraine looks set to effectively receive a Russo-American ultimatum: keep the rump of your country for the price of disarmament and neutrality.

-Ukrainians dislike the traditional English name for their country, “The Ukraine”, which translated its meaning as “The Borderland”.
+Ukrainians dislike the traditional English name for their country, “The Ukraine”, which translates as “The Borderland”.
 Soon, it could become a buffer state.

 Maybe the least bad outcome for Ukraine today would be a peace rather like the one that Stalin granted Finland 85 years ago.